 Excessive levels of the hormone dihydrotestosterone (DHT) is a common cause of both hair loss and prostate problems for men.
 Pumpkin seed oil contains many beneficial health nutrients and two in particular that are believed to provide protection against DHT damage.

-How Does DHT Cause Hair Loss and Prostate Problems?
+How DHT Causes Hair Loss and Prostate Problems?

 If you’re a man, regularly producing too much dihydrotestosterone in your body can cause hair loss and eventually male pattern baldness.
 Scientists believe DHT causes hair loss by attaching to your hair follicles and shortening their anagen (growth) phase.
 Over time, hairs become progressively weaker and finer, until they simply stop growing altogether.